Magnacarter/tap_project_plugin/README.md

 Learn more at https://thewaterproject.org/

-This plugin is in no way officially affiliated with the charity.
-By using this plugin you are agreeing to [UNICEF's linking guidelines](http://www.unicef.org/about/legal_linking.html).
+By displaying this banner on your website you are agreeing to the [UNICEF linking guidelines](http://www.unicef.org/about/legal_linking.html).
+This plugin is in no way officially affiliated with UNICEF.

 **Development of this plugin is done [on GitHub](https://github.com/Magnacarter/unicef-tap-project-banner).
 Pull requests welcome.
 Please see [issues](https://github.com/Magnacarter/unicef-tap-project-banner/issues) reported there before going to the plugin forum.**